nickbrowndev/SquashCalendarGenerator/README.md

-# Hampshire Squash Javascript Calendar Generator
+# Squash Javascript Calendar Generator

 Creates an .ics file from a Squash Team page on the Hampshire Squash website